Getting Started with Heroku

 If you wanted to use the run configuration also for debugging your app, you'd specify the debug host and port.

 To create another run configuration for Heroku, you should click and select Heroku Deployment.
-For more information, see Run/Debug Configuration: Heroku Deployment.
+For more information, see Working with Run/Debug Configurations and Run/Debug Configuration: Heroku Deployment.

 - Click OK.